British Columbia National Defence License Plates

 Penticton

-Pictured above are two Pacific Coast Militia Ranger (PCMR) plates from Bill Hobbis' collection (No2.
-117 & 129).
-I was not aware of these plates unitl Bill recently alerted me to their existence.
-Also shown is a wood plate (No. 71) that was donated to the City of Penticton Archives.
+Pictured above are two Pacific Coast Militia Ranger (PCMR) plates from Bill Hobbis' collection (Nos.
+117 & 129), also shown is a wood plate (No. 71) that was donated to the City of Penticton Archives and No. 60 from the MSA Museum Society (Abbotsford, ID #2014.17.18).

 The following information is borrowed from the CFB Esquimalt Naval & Military Museum web site at www.navalandmilitarymuseum.org.